Taming the noise, one plate at a time

 Heavy cream – the lemon custard is extra creamy, rich, and smooth when using heavy cream

-Vanilla Extract – gives a nice vanilla hit and compliments the lemon flavour in the filling
+Vanilla Extract – gives a nice vanilla hit and complements the lemon flavour in the filling

 9-inch tart shell – a rich buttery shortbread crust is needed to contain all that lovely smooth tangy lemon curd filling.
 You can either make this using my recipe for shortcrust pastry and a 9 inch tart tin with a removable bottom or use a store-bought 9-inch tart shell or pre-made graham cracker crust found in most grocery stores.
 A rolling pin is needed if you decide to make your own tart shell.
 You could also use individual-sized tart tins to make mini lemon tarts.
 This recipe can also make lemon bars if you don’t have a tart tin.